-Gazpacho is traditionally made with tomatoes.
+Gazpacho is a traditional appetizer made with tomatoes.
 However, if you’re looking for a refreshing way to cool off this summer, use watermelon and mint instead.
-It can be made in just twenty minutes with no trouble at all.
+You can make it in just twenty minutes with no trouble at all.

 This soup is just a simple blend of fresh fruits and herbs, giving it a perfect balance of sweet and savory with an aromatic aftertaste.
 Serve it with bread or a salad, and you can have a light appetizer everyone will enjoy.

 Ajo Blanco is a deliciously chilled soup with almond and garlic as the main ingredients, with green grapes as an optional add-on.
 If you love the nutty sweetness of almond milk, you will surely fall in love with this soup.